opencog/learn/run/2-word-pairs/README.md

 generating artificial languages are in the [`../1-gen-dict`](../1-gen-dict) directory.

+Processing can be done in a "fully automated" way or in a semi-automated way.
+For full automation, just run `run-all.sh` and move to the next stage (stage `3-mst-parsing`).
+However...

-Because the text processing can take a long time to run (hours or days) the general process is hard to automate, and works best if it is monitored for forward progress.
-This is done by starting a cogserver in one terminal, and sending text to it in another.
+Text processing a large corpus can take a long time to run (hours or days) and if issues arise, it may be easier to run in a semi-automated mode.
+This is done by starting a cogserver in one terminal with `run-cogserver.sh`, and sending text to it in another, with `pair-submit.sh`.
+If counting is interrupted, just re-run `pair-submit.sh` again, and it will pick up hwere it left off.

 After counting has completed, marginal statistics must be computed.
-This can be done by hand, by running `pair-marginals.scm`.
+This can be done by hand, by running `compute-marginals.sh`.

-The main entry point here is `run-shells.sh` which creates multiple terminal sessions in tmux/byobu.
+The easiest way to run in semi-automated mode is to run the `run-shells.sh` script.
+It creates multiple terminal sessions in tmux/byobu.
 One terminal will have the cogserver running in it, and another will have the text-feeder script.
-By default, the text-feeder script is not started automatically; toggle through the terminals with F3 and F4 for hints, or look at `run-shells.sh` directly.
+By default, the text-feeder script is not started automatically; toggle through the terminals with F3 and F4 for hints, or just look at `run-shells.sh` directly.

-The scripts here assume that `../0-config/0-pipeline.sh` and that `../0-config/2-pair-conf.sh` have been configured.
+The scripts here assume that `run-config/0-pipeline.sh` and that `run-config/2-pair-conf.sh` have been configured.

 Detailed instructions on what to do can be found in [`../../README-Natural.md`](../../README-Natural.md)